-Author: Louise Skinner, Thomas Twitchett, Oliver Gregory at Morgan Lewis & Bockius societies, asset managers and investment firms) is heavily regulated.
+Author: Louise Skinner, Thomas Twitchett, Oliver Gregory at Morgan Lewis & Bockius

+The remuneration of financial services employees working at certain firms (such as banks, building societies, asset managers and investment firms) is heavily regulated.
 The relevant rules can be found in various FCA "Remuneration Codes" (each Code tailored to different firms) and also (for dual-regulated firms) in specific remuneration parts of the PRA Rulebook and directly applicable retained EU law.